-• Land and buildings: Sopra Steria Group owns three buildings at the Annecy-le-Vieux site;
+- Land and buildings: Sopra Steria Group owns three buildings at the Annecy-le-Vieux site; - Office furniture, fixtures and equipment: this refers to equipment on premises leased by Sopra Steria Group in major French cities.

 Some computer hardware is acquired on four-year leases and is not included under Property, plant and equipment in the individual financial statements.